khoitran2603/Sales-Trends-and-Inventory-Analysis/README.md

 - Simplify restocking decisions through easy-to-understand labels
 - Remain scalable, interactive, and usable by non-technical users, while still offering the depth needed to answer real business questions

-This required balancing technical performance with clarity — building a solution that not only works behind the scenes but also communicates insights clearly to help the business make better decisions with confidence.
+This required balancing technical performance with clarity, building a solution that not only works behind the scenes but also communicates insights clearly to help the business make better decisions with confidence.

 # Project Building